Our philosophy and the concept of Machine Realism

 D'Inverno, M., & McCormack, J. (2015).
 Heroic versus collaborative AI for the arts.
 In Proceedings of the 24th International Conference on Artificial Intelligence (pp. 2438-2444).

-Summarized three steps of our creative process
+Summarized steps of our creative process

 Step 1